2014-Fall-UPT-PLDA/labs/homework/01/homework-01.md

 Homework 01 - Functional Expression Language Interpreter
 ===============================================================================

+Don't forget to check everything else within this repository as a reference.

 Homework submission guidelines and due date
 -------------------------------------------------------------
-You should show either the TA, or the Instructor a working implementation of the interpreter by 23:59 October 21st 2014.
+You should show either the TA, or the Instructor a working implementation of the interpreter by **__23:59 October 21st 2014__**.
 This can be done either in person or via e-mail.
 Although, preferably, it should be done in person.

-The submission is deemed correct *iff* the unmodified version of [interpreter-tests.hs](./interpreter-tests.hs) compiles, and all test cases pass.
-This implies that you can modify the interpreter.hs file in any way you deem necessary as long as you can compile and run the tests with any further modifications.
+The submission is deemed correct *_iff_* the unmodified version of [interpreter-tests.hs](./interpreter-tests.hs) compiles, and all test cases pass.
+This implies that you can modify the `interpreter.hs` file in any way you deem necessary, as long as you can compile and run the tests without any further modifications.

 The task at hand